 Content Knowledge & Skills

-Authenticity & Relevance-Addressed a real-world challenge, need, problem, or concern
+Authenticity & Relevance: Addresses a real-world challenge, need, problem, or concern

 Student Voice & Choice